FuKe/angular2-number-picker/README.md

 ## Basic usage ##
 Import the NumberPickerComponent in your `app.module` and add it to the declarations array.
-Alternatively, you can import the NumberPickerComponent to a shared module, to make available across all modules in your Angular application.
+Alternatively, you can import the NumberPickerComponent to a shared module, to make it available across all modules in your Angular application.

 ```javascript
 ...